urbanogilson/SICAR/README.md

 ## Features

 - Get cities-codes by state code
-- Download city (Shapefile) by code
+- Download city (Shapefile or csv) by code
 - Download lists of cities (Shapefile) by code
 - Download all cities (Shapefile) in a state by code
 - Download the entire country (Shapefile)